progmaticltd/homebox/docs/features.md

 You can add other email accounts (Yahoo, GMail, Outlook.com, etc.).
 The emails will be automatically downloaded and synchronised when you connect with any client, and will appear in your account.

-Because the folders hierarchy will be copied as well, it is possible to migrate from another account very easily.
+Because the folders’ hierarchy will be copied as well, it is possible to migrate from another account very easily.

 ## Roundcube Webmail